Brightspace/node-valence-url/README.md

 The `ValenceUrlResolver` class does route calculation based off of knowledge about what an LMS supports and information about the desired route (`ValenceRoute`).

-### `ValenceUrlResolver(String tenantUrl, String authToken)`
+### `ValenceUrlResolver(Object options)`

-Constructor. `tenantUrl` is the base URL that is prepended to all resolved routes. `authToken` is an auth token for the `tenantUrl` which is used to fetch versions.
+Constructor. `options` must contain a string `tenantUrl`, which is the base URL of the LMS that this resolver is running against, and either a string `authToken`, or an Array `versions`.
+If `versions` is present, this will be used to resolve versions (prevents doing call to _/d2l/api/versions/_).
+If not present, then the `authToken` string is used along with the `tenantUrl` to kick off a request to fetch the LMS' versions information.

-Currently, only the `LatestVersion` of each product is used, but we may update in the future to allow for use of `SupportedVersions`.
+Currently, only the `LatestVersion` of each product is used, but we may update in the future to allow for use of `SupportedVersions`, which would grant greater control over versions, and better backward compatibility.

 ### `ValenceUrlResolver.resolve(ValenceRoute route[, String queryString])`